 Black Friday is on Friday 29th November 2019 and is set to break records.
 This traditional American giveaway after Thanksgiving has firmly cemented itself into British shopping habits.
+Read on to find out why Black Friday marketing can make or break your year.

 Back in 2015 , the BBC reported that sales in Great Britain grew faster in November than in December for the first time.
 This is a key buying period, with the average consumer set to spend over £2,000 of their disposable income in the run up to Christmas.
 The question is no longer how much you sell in December but whether people will have enough money left after Black Friday for Christmas.